greggrivas/aeolus-eit/README.md

 ## My role

-I led the technical side of the project — designed and built the full frontend and backend from scratch, trained the machine learning models, and integrated the AI assistant.
-The EiT course focused on interdisciplinary teamwork, so this sat alongside team coordination and communication work with non-technical teammates.
+I led the technical side of the project, designed the frontend and backend, trained the machine learning models, and integrated the AI assistant.

+## Disclaimer
+Built entirely with AI assistance (vibe coded) — due to the time constraints of the EiT course and my background being outside software development, this project was built without prior experience in TypeScript, Next.js, or backend development.

 ---